Suryasvl/ogprofsvl/README.md

 3. **Bot Permissions**:
    - In Discord Developer Portal, go to OAuth2 > URL Generator
    - Select "bot" and "applications.commands" scopes
-   - Select permissions: Send Messages, Use Slash Commands, Kick Members, Ban Members, Manage Messages
+   - Select permissions: Send Messages, Use Slash Commands, Kick Members, Ban Members, Manage Messages, Manage Roles
    - Use the generated URL to invite the bot to your server

 4. **Run the Bot**: